Summary✨

 Ncell on Subscription Model

-Major industry stakeholders have different views regarding subscription model service.
-Ncell, of the three, has remained vocal for its adoption at the earliest.
+Ncell has remained vocal for its adoption at the earliest.
 “We have long treated the subscription-based model as a necessary measure for the long-term survival and development of the industry.
 This model will not be expensive for the customer.
-But it will rather make services more accessible,” Kayumov said.
+But it will rather make services more accessible,” Former Ncell CEO Jabbor Kayumov said.

 “As it is not about increasing prices but in fact about making services cheaper for customers.
-Ncell recently launched renewal feature, and this is the most customer centric move, as customers tied of buy their favorite pack every month,” Kayumov added.
+Ncell recently launched a renewal feature, and this is the most customer-centric move, as customers are tired of buying their favorite pack every month,” he added.

 “It’s the need of the hour to jointly work out a modality proactively,” he declared.

-He also claimed that against the current packages and PAYG model, voice packs are almost 7X cheaper than, data packs about 80X cheaper and combo packs are in fact 2X cheaper than individual voice and data packs in subscription model.
+He also claimed that, against the current packages and PAYG model, voice packs are almost 7X cheaper than data packs, about 80X cheaper, and combo packs are in fact 2X cheaper than individual voice and data packs in the subscription model.

 Ntc on Subscription Model

-Government-backed Ntc says that while it’s discussing subscription services, it will not immediately launch it.
-“We are studying but there’s no plan to start such service in the near future,” company’s spokesman Hari Dhakal said.
+Government-backed Ntc says that while it’s discussing subscription services, it will not immediately launch them.
+“We are studying, but there’s no plan to start such service in the near future,” the company’s then spokesman Hari Dhakal said.

-“This kind of model is available in our postpaid service but not in prepaid.
+“This kind of model is available in our postpaid service, but not in prepaid.
 If the package is taken to recurring payment, it will be a subscription model.
-We will adopt such a model once customers demand for it.”
+We will adopt such a model once customers demand it.”

 Don’t miss: Ntc Postpaid Pack | Rental Included packs | [2025 Updated]